 Earth has a new hurricane wind gust record

-It’s confirmed — a 252 mph wind gust measured inside Hurricane Melissa is the strongest ever recorded on Earth.
-As National Oceanic and Atmospheric Administration (NOAA) Hurricane Hunter aircraft flew through the storm in October 2025, they dropped a fleet of weather instruments called dropsondes into the storm.
+It’s confirmed — a 252 mph wind gust measured inside Hurricane Melissa is the strongest ever recorded on Earth by a “dropsonde.”
+As National Oceanic and Atmospheric Administration (NOAA) Hurricane Hunter aircraft flew through the storm in October 2025, they dropped a fleet of dropsondes into the storm.
 Such devices are parachuted through hurricanes to collect vital pressure, temperature, humidity, and wind information multiple times per second.
 Though many dropsondes sampled Melissa’s fury, an unprecedented 252 mph gust sampled around 800 feet above sea level particularly captured the National Hurricane Center’s (NHC) attention.

 Collaborating with the U.S. National Science Foundation National Center for Atmospheric Research (NSF NCAR), scientists took on the task of verifying the measurement.
 Part of the process included running the data through quality control software and confirming that the data aligned with the laws of physics and the typical behavior of a hurricane.
 No discrepancies were found.
 The 252 mph wind gust surpassed the previous record of 248 mph from Typhoon Megi over the Western Pacific in 2010.